aerickt/steno-dictionaries/README.md

 I would consider using this dictionary only if you are the type that like to figure things out by themselves as opposed to going through a step by step process that guides you along the way.
 Furthermore, I would definitely recommend skimming through some of the contents on this page and understanding the main differences this dictionary has with stock Plover theory.

 It is also necessary to know the main missing sounds and compound clusters of Plover theory before reading this page.
 You can learn these from reading Art of Chording or Learn Plover!.
 I recommend reading the latter up to the end of lesson 3.

+#### Main changes and advantages

+##### Consistent syllabic write-outs

+When it comes to writing out, main.json sometimes prefers using prefixes and suffixes, sometimes splits with syllables, and is also sometimes right hand greedy.
+Furthermore, most write-out entries drop unstressed vowels.

+This dictionary eliminates the ambiguity by having a consistent and predictable method of writing out syllabically (with some exceptions) without having to determine stress within a word.

+##### Free of misstrokes

+The default Plover dictionary came from Mirabai Knight's own personal dictionary several years ago.
+As such, main.json is full of misstrokes.
+When writing at speed, a stenographer may accidentally miss a key, or press a wrong key in a specific outline regularly.
+To help combat this, they add these "wrong" outlines to their dictionary to still output the intended translation.
+It works as a kind of passive autocorrection.

+Although helpful to those already comfortable with theory, it is detrimental to beginners who may have trouble determining what is the correct outline.
+Hobbyist stenographers will especially learn by looking up words in the dictionary.
+Having a dictionary where all the entries are correct is extremely important.

+##### Fewer inconsistencies

+In addition to being full of misstrokes, main.json also has many inconsistent rules that work for some words, but not for others.
+Especially when it comes to breaking up a word into multiple strokes, main.json just doesn't have a consistent method.
+Looking up a word will result in a multitude of ways to write a word.
+Leaving it up to the user to decide how to break up a word would be fine on its own if the dictionary contained every single method.
+However, that is just not the case with many of these alternative word breaks missing.

+In this dictionary, write-outs adhere to splitting rules a lot more closely.
+Write-outs for one word will resemble write-outs for other similar words and there are often no more than a few entries for writing out.

+##### More consistent prefixes and suffixes

+Prefixes in this dictionary will generally be working in the background, so to speak.
+They are not entries one will have to memorize, but rather come as a result of the syllabic splitting method.
+For example, "endanger" would be written out as `EPB/TKAEUPB/SKWRER`.
+It is not necessary to know that `EPB` is actually a prefix stroke in order to write this word.

+Suffixes, however, do need to be slightly more unique as they have to be differentiated from normal words.
+The majority of suffixes that are necessary to know to write most words, however, are fairly regular and form "families" of outlines that are similar to one another.
+See [prefixes and suffixes](#prefixes-and-suffixes) for examples.

 #### Using this dictionary